 We walked a bit and got a good view of the torres, next to this gorgeous waterfall.
 The water in this place was crazy....a green like you'd see in the Caribbean, but so cold that if you fall in, you're given two minutes before you're a goner.
 Anyhoo.
 We ate lunch at this waaaay fancy restaurant that had a gorgeous view of the mountains, and afterwards, I ran outside and stuck my hand in the water(it was COLD!) and had a sip of it too....yes, that's right, Kelsey's drank glacier water.
 Hurrah!

 The next day we woke up ridiculously early again to get on a boat in Puerto Natales to go on a tour to see glaciers.
 Being the idiot I am, this was, of course, the day that I forgot my camera.
 BUT Maureen's such a good friend that she took pictures for me, which I copied on my pen drive later.
 It was a pretty cool tour...freezing in the morning, with crazy waves and the like.
 The first glacier was insane....it looked like there was barely anything left of it....and to think that 20 years ago, it was at sea level.
-Way to be, global warming.
-We landed on some island, and went hiking for a bit, farther inland to where a giant glacier was.
-This was the coolest one, I think.
-Picture taking ensued.
+Way to be

 For lunch, we stopped on some island ranch thing, where Luke and I discussed our plans to own a ranch just like it under a mountain in the Patagonia, with Jules, a Canadian, as our horse.